 7venth Sun held its grand opening on January 7, 2012 in Dunedin, Florida by owner/operator Devon Kreps.
 Devon graduated from Oregon State University with a degree in Fermentation Science.
 Directly out of school, she was hired to brew in Anheuser-Busch’s pilot facility and then moved up to management at AB’s Cartersville location.
 After several years working for AB, Devon decided to head south to Atlanta, GA to work for a smaller craft brewery.
 She became the Production Manager at Sweetwater Brewing and helped the company expand.
 Equipped with the brewing and business skills she had learned at these companies, Devon and two friends decided to team up and began to search for the right spot to open their own brewery in the Tampa Bay Area.
 Both of those partners have since left the business and Devon is continuing to elevate 7venth Sun’s creativity by developing fresh new recipes and utilizing surprising flavor combinations.

 The Dunedin location held its grand opening on January 7, 2012.
-Though Devon originally intended to open a large production facility in Tampa, the housing bubble burst making it a struggle for her to find adequate funding.
-The decision was made to open a small facility in the coastal town of Dunedin.
 The brewery started in a 600 ft storefront and eventually expanded to the neighboring business in late 2013.
 The current 1,200 square foot brewery features 10 taps, ample outdoor seating, a 3.5 barrel system, and 7 barrel fermenters.
 A majority of 7venth Sun’s saisons and lagers are produced at this facility.
 There were a lot of challenges producing beer in such a confined area, but starting with small batches proved serendipitous as it allowed the creation of a wide variety of styles – an extremely liberating change from the large production brewery setting.

 Beer for the Sunshine State

-Inspired by Professor Fritz Briem and Schlossbrauerei Au’s Berliner Weisse (1809), Devon began developing her own recipes for this tart, crisp, and refreshing beer.
-Throughout the years, 7venth Sun has released small batches of traditional Berliner Weisse a a numerous variations of Florida Weisse beers.
+Inspired by Professor Fritz Briem and Schlossbrauerei Au’s Berliner Weisse (1809), 7venth Sun began developing recipes for this tart, crisp, and refreshing beer.
+Throughout the years, the brewery has released small batches of traditional Berliner Weisse a a numerous variations of Florida Weisse beers.
 We think it is a perfect style to complement Florida’s sunshine.

-Devon collaborated with other burgeoning breweries, discussing process ideas, and dipped into the vast availability of tropical and citrus fruits the state had to offer.
-It was the beginning of a path that set the tone for 7venth Sun – innovating traditional styles by taking a new approach.
+Through collaboration with other burgeoning breweries, discussing process ideas, and dipping into the vast availability of tropical and citrus fruits the state had to offer, it was the beginning of a path that set the tone for 7venth Sun – innovating traditional styles by taking a new approach.

 The 18,000 square foot facility was once a roller skating rink, but now it houses a welcoming and comfortable tasting room with 28 taps.
 Artwork by Alex Gnatt graces the tap list and rotating artwork by local artist are displayed throughout the brewery.
 Our barrel aging and foeder aging program are on display, and yes, we have TV’s so you can pair your favorite beer with your favorite team.